kazee72/Linked-List/README.md

 My own implementation of the linked list data structure using java.
 Right now it only supports integers.

-## References

 ## Singly Linked List

+#### How it works

-This linked list is singly linked, meaning each node only points to the next one.<br>
+This linked list is singly linked, meaning each node only points to the next node.<br>
+A head node exists as the entry point to the list, and a tail node marks the end.
+To access a node, we traverse the list starting from the head.<br>

+**head** → node#1 → node#2 → node#3 → node#4 → node#5 → **tail**

+#### Initialization

-When initializing the list it can take an initial list of integers that get added to the list in the constructor.<br>
+When creating a new list, we can optionally pass an initial List<Integer>.
+These values will be added to the list in order during construction.<br>
-When the initial list is not provided the list is considered empty but is initialized with a head / tail that are null.
+If no initial list is provided, the list starts empty, with both the head and tail set to null.<br>

 ---